iridia-ulb/meta-drone/README.md

 From this point, you can continue setting up the build environment on either your host system or inside a Docker container.
 However, unless you are running a cleanly installed and up-to-date version of Ubuntu, we strongly reccomend using the Docker-based method.

 ### The Docker way
-The easiest way to build the system for the Drone is to use Docker.
-Given you have Docker installed, the following command will execute the Dockerfile in this repository and create a Docker image based on Ubuntu 20.04 LTS.
+The easiest way to build the system for the drone is to use Docker.
+Given you have Docker installed, the following command will execute the Dockerfile in this repository and create a Docker image based on Ubuntu 18.04 LTS.
 The image will contain a user and a group, which match the current user and group.
 Setting the user and group enables trivial access to the build system from the host.
 ```bash
 sudo docker build -t yocto-drone:latest https://github.com/allsey87/meta-drone.git#:docker \
  --build-arg host_usrid=`id -u` \